India suspends visa services in Canada and rift widens over killing of Canadian citizen

 NEW DELHI (AP) — India’s visa processing center in Canada suspended services Thursday as a rift widened between the countries after Canada’s leader said India may have been involved in the killing of a Canadian citizen.

-Prime Minister Justin Trudeau told Parliament on Monday that there were “credible allegations” of Indian involvement in the assassination of Sikh independence activist Hardeep Singh Nijjar, who had been wanted by India for years and was gunned down in June outside the temple he led.
+Ties between Ottawa and New Delhi, two key strategic partners on security and trade, have plunged to their lowest point in years after Canadian Prime Minister Justin Trudeau this week said there were “credible allegations” of Indian involvement in the assassination of a Sikh separatist leader on its soil.

+Hardeep Singh Nijjar, a 45-year-old Canadian citizen who had been wanted by India for years, was gunned down in June outside the temple he led in Surrey, outside Vancouver.

-Canada also expelled an Indian diplomat, and India followed by expelling a Canadian diplomat on Tuesday.
-It called the allegations being investigated in Canada absurd and an attempt to shift attention from the presence of Nijjar and other wanted suspects in Canada.
+The bombshell allegation from Trudeau on Monday set off a diplomatic tit-for-tat as both countries expelled a diplomat each from their consulates.
+India denied the claim and called it absurd.

 “Important notice from Indian Mission: Due to operational reasons, with effect from 21 Sept.
 Indian visa services have been suspended till further notice,” the BLS Indian Visa Application Center in Canada said.
 It gave no further details.
 BLS is the agency that processes visa requests for India.